 How an Australian citizen can get married in Italy

-Two main documents are required for Australian couples who want to get married in Italy.
+Legal requirements for Australian citizens who want to get married in Italy.

-For a legal marriage in Italy you will need:
+For a legal marriage in Italy, you will need:

 - “Atto di notorietà for wedding use” (also known as Atto Notorio):

-If you can’t receive the Atto Notorio from an Italian Consulate in Australia (for example because you’re already in Italy), you may obtain one from the Tribunale Civile (It may take time knowing the place….) in Italy or from the civil registrar (ufficiale di stato civile) of the marriage office of the city where you want to get married.
+If you can’t receive the Atto Notorio from an Italian Consulate in Australia (for example, because you’re already in Italy), you may obtain one from the Tribunale Civile (It may take time knowing the place….) in Italy or from the civil registrar (ufficiale di stato civile) of the marriage office of the city where you want to get married.
 An expert destination wedding planner knows how to deal with these authorities.

-- NULLA OSTA: In addition to the Atto Notorio, an Australian citizen who intends to get married in Italy will need to make a Sworn Declaration (Nulla Osta) at the Australian Embassy in Rome or the at the Australian Consulate-General in Milan.
+- NULLA OSTA: In addition to the Atto Notorio, an Australian citizen who intends to get married in Italy will need to make a Sworn Declaration (Nulla Osta) at the Australian Embassy in Rome the at the Australian Consulate-General in Milan.